-In today’s world online reviews are critical to the success of a local business.
-Nearly 90% of consumers will only consider purchasing from a business if it has a rating of 3 stars or higher.
+Online reviews are critical to the success of local businesses around the country and across all industries.
+Nearly 90% of consumers will only consider purchasing from a business if it has positive reviews and a star rating of 4 stars or higher.

 Managing online reviews for your business can seem like a daunting task.
 Where are people talking about it online?
 How should you respond to good reviews?
 And should you even respond to bad reviews?

 These are all great questions to ask when diving into your company’s online reputation management strategy.
 We’ll take a look at those questions in detail below.